 Nowadays, there are countless software solutions available in the market.
 All of which offer unique sets of tools and functions for different aspects of your solutions.
 Choosing which types of software to invest in for your startup or online store can be overwhelming.

 Identifying your business needs can help narrow down your list.
 It lets you know what areas in your operations you must focus on and improve.
 For example, you found out that the lack of manpower in your marketing and sales operations is affecting your campaign’s performance and overall revenues.
-So instead of hiring more people, you can invest in software like marketing automation software, lead management software, or sales software.
+So instead of hiring more people, you can invest in software like marketing automation software, lead management software, or sales automation software.

 Nonetheless, there is some essential software that startups and online stores must look out for.
 This includes eCommerce platforms and POS software.